Key Concepts Simplified

 4. Software

 - Software is a set of instructions that directs the computer to perform specific tasks.
-It is divided into:
+It is divided into:- System Software: Includes operating systems like Windows, Unix/Linux, and utilities for system maintenance.

 - Application Software: Includes general-purpose software like Microsoft Office and specialized software like SAGE for accounting.